abstractOwl/abstractOwl.github.io/_posts/2014-07-09-intro-to-aop.md

 Aspect-Oriented Programming can be useful for refactoring applications.
 In addition to the types of advice discussed, AOP libraries also provide:

-`after` advice          | Run after function call, regardless of success.
+* `after` advice: Run after function call, regardless of success.
-`afterReturning` advice | Run after successful function call.
+* `afterReturning` advice: Run after successful function call.

 In the writing of this tutorial, I chose to use Javascript due to its popularity and convenience, but AOP is available in many other languages.